Queen hands over to Charles for State Opening of Parliament

 A statement said the Queen, in consultation with her doctors, had reluctantly decided not to attend the State Opening.

+The Imperial State Crown will still be brought to Parliament - and the Queen's throne will remain empty, with Prince Charles, Camilla, the Duchess of Cornwall, and Prince William, the Duke of Cambridge, expected to be seated in front of the assembled parliamentarians.

-It follows the Queen missing events at Easter, including the Maundy Service, and the announcement that she would not host royal garden parties this year.
+The Queen's absence follows missing events at Easter, including the Maundy Service, and the announcement that she would not host royal garden parties this year.

 The thanksgiving service for Prince Philip in March has been the only public event outside of her royal residences that she has attended so far this year.